Rate Limiting

 Headers

-Below are the list of semi-standard rate limiting response headers that can be returned on rate limited requests.
+The list of semi-standard rate limiting response headers can be found here.

 • Cloudflare does not return rate limit response headers on any request.